agraubert/Beymax/README.md

   Has Beymax send the _message_ verbatim into the general chat

+* `!_greet`

+  Manually trigger a greeting message (for yourself)

+* `!_owinit`

+  Enable stats tracking and trigger start-of-season message.
+Currently, there is no automated method for doing this

 * `!_owupdate`

   Performs a manual update of overwatch statistics.
 This normally happens every